 The main job is to care for the patient.
-Evidence-based medicine makes use of an adjectival phrase, evidence-based, to note that this is a form of special medical practice, but still, it is medicine, it is care.
+Evidence-based medicine makes use of an adjectival phrase, “evidence-based”, to note that this is a form of special medical practice but still, it is medicine and it is care.
 The adjective that modifies this noun, and the verb – to care — it implies, signals the importance of considering the scientific basis of our practice, and the need to use evidence judiciously in the care of patients.
 This was an important development, maturing in the early 90s when the idea and the term, coined by Gordon Guyatt, came into use.
-The term and the practice influenced my late medical training, and have been fundamental in my first two decades at the honorable place of the patient’s bedside.
+The term, and the practice influenced my late medical training, and have been fundamental in my first two decades at the honorable place of the patient’s bedside.

 - Production of evidence summaries and guidelines free of commercial and personal conflict of interest.

-The job of caring must rise above the knowing and spewing the literature or the plain recitation of guidelines, no matter how evidence-based they say they are or how much easier they make our lives.
-We must care, and to care, we must help resolve the situation of the patient, identifying what is best for this patient and for his family, not what makes our quality parameters look better or improves our income.
-The process is best when it explicitly accounts for what we know (and ignore) and the degree of trustworthiness that the body of pertinent literature merits, not when we refer to the latest paper or recommendation without appreciating their value or when we practice in an evidence vacuum or under the tyranny of evidence, i.e., the immediately application of the results of a highly publicized trial.
+The job of caring must rise above the knowing and spewing of the literature or the plain recitation of guidelines, no matter how evidence-based they say they are or how much easier they make our lives.
+We must care, and to care, we must help resolve the situation of the patient, identifying what is best for this patient and for their family, not what makes our quality parameters look better or improves our income.
+The process is best when it explicitly accounts for what we know (and ignore) and the degree of trustworthiness that the body of pertinent literature merits, not when we refer to the latest paper or recommendation without appreciating their value or when we practise in an evidence vacuum or under the tyranny of evidence, i.e., the immediate application of the results of a highly publicized trial.
 Thus, practices like shared decision making that satisfy themselves in sharing information with patients or in asking them to make choices, fall short of the ideal of EBM.
-Carefully considering the situation and how best to resolve it in a manner that reflects what patient’s value and the science of medicine better describes the job.
+Carefully considering the situation and how best to resolve it in a manner that reflects what the patient values and the science of medicine better describes the job.

 Evidence does not care.
 But, that is the job: it is to care.
 In doing so, we must be careful and we must be kind.
 The rest are important adjectives.